Jadarma/blog/content/posts/2024/1120_HowWeLieWithStatistics/index.md

   alt="Control-ers get 16 LoC, while Copilot-ers get 18.2"
 >}}

-This is exactly the misleading percentage I talked about, it was first presented as **13% more lines of code on average without errors**.
+This is exactly the misleading percentage I talked about.
+It was first presented as **13% more lines of code on average without errors**.
 _Wowza!!1_
 Then you look at the actual numbers, and it's a measly two more lines.

 "But Dan", I hear you say, "don't be so critical, I mean after all those errors add up in time!
 You've got to be a little more open-minded and think about the big picture!"

-You are right when you say "Well, bugs are best be avoided", but I don't dare be as open-minded as GitHub, from fear of rendering dictionaries useless.
+You are right when you say "Well, bugs are best to be avoided", but I don't dare be as open-minded as GitHub, from fear of rendering dictionaries useless.
 If you keep reading, further in the article they hit you with this gem: